-Boston Common Garage offers cheaper rates than most other nearby Boston garages when you want to park in a central location near Downtown, Back Bay, the Theatre District, and Beacon Hill.
+Boston Common Garage almost always offers cheaper rates than most other nearby garages when you want to park in a central location near Downtown, Back Bay, the Theatre District, and Beacon Hill.

-Best of all, the Boston Common Parking Garage's location under the Common makes it easy to find and easy to exit - a huge benefit in a city where many streets are so narrow and winding that you'd swear they haven't changed since Colonial times.
+Best of all, the garage's location under the Common makes it easy to find, easy to enter, and easy to exit - a huge benefit in a city where many streets are so narrow and winding that you'd swear they haven't changed since Colonial times.

 Walk up the stairs or take the elevator up to ground level, and walk out through one of the 4 small kiosks that provide pedestrian access to the parking garage, which otherwise is invisible from the Common.

 The parking kiosks are all located near the Charles Street / Beacon Street corner of the Common, and look like the few other buildings on the Common.
 Be sure to remember which one you come out of, as it will probably be closest to your car when you return.
 Sometimes late at night, all but one is locked, which can be disconcerting if you aren't expecting it.

 The Boston Common Garage is owned and operated by MCCA, the Massachusetts Convention Center Authority, which also operates the new Boston Convention and Exhibition Center on the South Boston Waterfront, the Hynes Convention Center in Back Bay, and a 3rd convention center in the western part of the state.

 Security always seems very good - I almost always see security personnel on the floor where I park.

 Because the city is so compact, the location of the Boston Common Parking Garage is convenient to the Theatre District, Park Square, Historic Downtown Boston, Chinatown, Beacon Hill, Back Bay (the end closest to the Public Garden), and Faneuil Hall / Quincy Market.